gorealtime/docs/source/index.rst

-.. gorealtime documentation master file, created by sphinx-quickstart on Wed Mar 26 19:19:42 2014.
+.. spate documentation master file, created by sphinx-quickstart on Wed Mar 26 19:19:42 2014.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.